 Invite different department chairs to speak about their journeys during brief lunches at the dining hall.
 You can also encourage students to host lunch & learns on topics that they’re currently researching.
 It’s a great way to improve their public speaking skills while helping to prepare them to present their research at the end of the semester or at conferences.

 Essential skill developed: Public speaking

-19. Continuing Sexual Education
+19. Continuing sex education

 Bring in your campus wellness team to share best practices and provide an outlet for questions.

-Essential skill developed: Intrapersonal communication, self-care, boundary-building
+Essential skills developed: Intrapersonal communication, self-care and boundary-building

-Current events, recent movies, the new bike-sharing program Student Government wants to start — whatever the topic, bring students in and let them know their voices will be heard.
+Current events, recent movies, the new bike-sharing program student government wants to start — whatever the topic, bring students in and let them know their voices will be heard.

 Essential skill developed: Interpersonal communication

-21. Speed Networking/Meeting
+21. Speed Networking

 Partner with local businesses, staff, faculty, and students and have them spend 3-5 minutes getting to know each other before sharing experiences with a new person.